Wall Street rallies on hopes of global economic stimulus

 Volume on U.S. exchanges was 6.28 billion shares, compared to the 7.58 billion average for the full session over the last 20 trading days.

-(This story corrects that Apple provided the second-largest, not largest, boost to S&P 500 and Dow, in 6th paragraph)

-Reporting by April Joyner; Additional reporting by Medha Singh and Akanksha Rana in Bengaluru; Editing by Saumyadeb Chakrabarty, Shounak Dasgupta, Dan Grebler and Cynthia Osterman
+Reporting by April Joyner; Additional reporting by Medha Singh and Akanksha Rana in Bengaluru; Editing by Dan Grebler, Cynthia Osterman and Sandra Maler